kirstywilliams/landingpage/README.md

 ## Todo:

-1. Clean up handling of mailchimp errors in controller.
+1. Clean up handling of mailchimp errors in model and controller.
 2. Clean up UI - some responsive fixes
+3. Better handling of flash messages. (single and multiple)
+4. Finish contact form

 ## Current State